 Working conditions and attitudes towards doctoral students also vary between different institutions of higher education and different faculties.
-The relations that develop between different individuals are crucial for determining the degree of creativity and stimulation provided by the working conditions at a department.
+The relationships that develop between different individuals are crucial for determining the degree of creativity and stimulation provided by the working conditions at a department.

 Labour market demand can also give certain doctoral students a stronger position.
 The following are a number of fairly characteristic features, however:

 - Research training for all doctoral students consists of course work, writing a thesis and, crucially, collaboration with a supervisor.

 - In addition, many programmes have various kinds of research seminars.